 The key to getting paid upfront is thoughtful negotiation, which revolves around flexibility.
 You may want your client to provide you with 100 percent upfront payment.
-However, they may not feel comfortable with this, especially if they’ve never worked with you before.
+However, they may not feel comfortable with this, especially if they’re a new customer.
 In this case, you may have to settle for 50 percent upfront and 50 percent upon completion.

 In addition, you should be flexible with the types of payment you accept.
-Some clients like making online payments, so you should consider accepting payments through PayPal, Zelle, or other platforms.
+Some clients prefer making online payments, so you should consider accepting payments through PayPal, Zelle, or other platforms.

-Other customers are more old fashioned, and may not be comfortable entering their financial information online.
-Inform these clients that you’re more than happy to accept a check if they prefer.
+However, other customers may not be comfortable entering their financial information online.
+Inform these clients that you’re more than happy to accept a check or credit card payment if they prefer.

 Even if you have a great online presence and appear professional, your clients and customers will still want reassurance.

 First, guarantee that you’ll complete their project on a date you both agree to.
 Put this deadline in your proposal so they have written confirmation.

 You can also offer a money back guarantee or create a refund policy.
 This way prospective clients will know they have nothing to lose.